subhu-darkknight72/OperatingSystems_Lab/README.md

 - Loops/Arrays - Sieve of Eratosthenes : finds out all the prime divisors of “n” using SoE only once.
 - File Handling - Sorting :  gather names (across all files) beginning with the same letter in a single file
 - CSV File Manipulation : track expenses by adding, sorting and displaying records in a csv file with columns for date, category, amount, and name.
 And also provide options to view total expenses.
-- Data Analysis : takes file input, and outputs the count of majors, names of students with 2 or more majors, and number of students with a single major.
+- Data Analysis : takes text file input, and outputs the count of majors in descending order, names of students with 2 or more majors, and number of students with a single major.

 ## Assignment 1 : shell scripting and shell commands